magenta/magenta/magenta/models/polyphonic_rnn/README.md

 `--hparams` should be the same hyperparameters used for the training job, although some of them will be ignored, like the batch size.

-`--output_dir` is where the generated MIDI files will be saved. `--num_outputs` is the number of drum tracks that will be generated. `--num_steps` is how long each melody will be in 16th steps (128 steps = 8 bars).
+`--output_dir` is where the generated MIDI files will be saved. `--num_outputs` is the number of polyphonic tracks that will be generated. `--num_steps` is how long each melody will be in 16th steps (128 steps = 8 bars).

 See above for more information on command line options related to priming sequences.